gabeburnett/twitter-frontend/README.md

 ## Setup

-Once you have cloned the repo, create a `.env` file in the twitter-frontent directory config the line written below.
+Once you have cloned the repo, create a `.env` file in the twitter-frontend directory and configure the line written below.

 Don't forget to change this to your local backend server when doing development.
 ```